 Do you know how to avoid over trading?
 A successful trader is defined by the quality of the trades, not the number of trades.
 Over trading isn’t a problem reserved exclusively for new traders.
-In fact, it’s a problem both new and veteran traders face from time to time.
-From excitement, FOMO and even vengeance, the reasons are vast.
-One important point I must stress is that you shouldn’t confuse over-trading with active trading.
+It’s a problem both new and veteran traders face occasionally.
+The reasons are vast, from excitement, FOMO, and even vengeance.
+One important point is that you shouldn’t confuse over-trading with active trading.
 Despite placing hundreds of trades, many active day traders remain profitable.
 But does that mean you should follow in their footsteps?
-Absolutely not lest you fall into the trap of overtrading.
+Not, lest you fall into the trap of overtrading.

 Table of Contents

-Over trading happens when the amount and quality of your trades undermine your bottom line.
-In other words, you’re making too many trades with sub-par sets up along with irrational trading decisions.
+Over-trading happens when the amount and quality of your trades undermine your bottom line.
+In other words, you’re making too many trades with sub-par sets and irrational trading decisions.

 All the while, you’re blowing through your account and paying dearly on commissions.
-Sounds fun, doesn’t it?
-Do you want to know how to avoid over trading?
+Sounds fun.
+Do you want to know how to avoid over-trading?

 When you make a plan, you have to stick to it.
 That’s easier said than done, I’ll admit.
 So it may take some practice.
 But the more you practice, the more tactical you’ll be.
 And the more tactical you are, the better and more profitable you are.